sudofx/wake-scaffold/memory/core_memories/index.md

 - modify `wake.py`;
 - modify `.github/workflows/wake.yml`;
 - modify scheduling, invocation, or native wake-control files;
+- modify other repository infrastructure outside `memory/`;
-- infer permission to modify protected infrastructure merely because a growth project or hypothesis suggests doing so.
+- infer permission to modify protected infrastructure because a growth project or hypothesis suggests doing so.

 Inspection is not authorization.